bitleak/lmstfy/doc/API.md

 - timeout: the longest to time to wait before a job is available (default: 0)
 - ttr:     time-to-run of the job in seconds, if the job is not delete in this period, it will be re-queued  (default: 2 minutes)
+- count:   the number of tasks consumed most at one time (default: 1)
 #### Response

 -   200